-New York Technical Writer addicted to stress?
+New York Technical Writer Addicted to Stress?

 Cranky yoginiWith all the yoga and meditation I do, you would think stress is something I totally take in stride.
 But I have faced the same challenges many of us do when it comes to managing stress.
 Technical writing might seem like an innocuous career, with the writers hidden away in the background, quietly working away and almost falling asleep from the dullness.
 It is not like that at all!
 We are the bridge between many different groups on a project, including developers, business and product analysts, QA and testing, project management, the SMEs, and so on.
 We talk to people all the time, and often face extremely tight schedules.
 It can get to be quite stressful if we don’t learn to balance all the demands for our time in a healthy way.
 My friends and family know how stressed out I can get and have given me the card shown here on two different occasions! 🙂